ks-suraj/QN-AI-Voice-Receptionist-System/Assignment Response/5-API_Pseudo_Code.md

 7. Finalizing the call and initiating batch work :
 ```
 def finalize_call(call_id, session):
-    # ask media server to close and upload the recording
+    # asking media server to close and upload the recording
     s3_recording_key = media_server.finalize_and_upload(call_id)

     # notify the batch pipeline to transcribe the full recording